Dealing With A Swarm of Ants or Bees

-Some insects like bees and fire ants can be extremely dangerous by themselves, but when they get together in swarms is when you can really see some trouble.
-Just ask the National Weather Service Forecast Office in Oklahoma that recently picked up what appeared to be rain clouds over western North Texas.
-This didn’t seem unusual until the forecasters realized that the clouds weren’t rain...the radar was picking up thousands of grasshoppers and beetles, very common in the agricultural area of Texas.
+Seeing a swarm of insects can be terrifying!
+Just ask the National Weather Service Forecast Office in Oklahoma that once picked up what appeared to be rain clouds over western North Texas.
+This didn’t seem unusual until the forecasters realized that the clouds weren’t clouds…the radar was picking up thousands of grasshoppers and beetles, very common in the agricultural area of Texas.
 Grasshoppers and beetles were flying between the ground and 2,500 feet, covering an area of about 50 miles.